-I have received a copy of the Lackawanna College Medical Assisting Program Handbook and the Syllabus and Curriculum Guide.
-The policies have been reviewed with me and the documents have been published in Canvas making them available for me to read in their entirety.
+Represented by my signature below, I acknowledge that I have access to the current Lackawanna College Medical Assisting Program Handbook and the Course Syllabus and Curriculum Guide.
+I further acknowledge that I have access to the current Lackawanna College Student Handbook.
+My signature represents an understanding of the policies, procedures, and contents of these documents.
 I have been given the opportunity to ask for explanation or clarification of any of the material contained therein.
 I believe that I am willing and able to fulfill the obligations and responsibilities of a Medical Assisting student as outlined in these documents.
 I agree to and will abide by all policies and procedures as outlined in these documents.
-I will follow the instructions of the Program Director, Class Instructor, and Clinical Instructors.
-I understand that any failure to abide by these standards or instructions from my Program Director, Class Instructor, or Clinical Instructor may result in my termination from the program.
-I am aware that if I choose to withdraw or am dismissed from the program that I remain financially responsible for the program tuition and fees as per the Cancellations, Refunds, and Withdrawal policy written in the program handbook .
+I will follow the instructions of the Program Director, class instructor, and clinical instructors.
+I understand that any failure to abide by these standards or instructions from my Program Director, class instructor, or clinical instructor may result in my termination from the program.
+I am aware that if I choose to withdraw or am dismissed from the program, I will remain financially responsible for the program tuition and fees as per the Cancellations, Refunds, and Withdrawal policy written in the current program handbook.

 Please print name on this line

+Date

+Signature of Student

+Date

+Program Director / Practicum Coordinator